What to Do in a Medical Emergency Abroad (2025 Guide)

 📌 Many embassies have a 24/7 duty officer you can call after hours.
 Save this number in your phone before you fly.

-8.2 What the Embassy Cannot Do for You
+7.2 What the Embassy Can’t Do For You

 While the embassy can offer support and resources, they are not a substitute for travel insurance, legal representation, or healthcare coverage.